Horizontal-Labs/.github/profile/README.md

 In today's information-rich and often polarized landscape, the ability to automatically extract, analyze, and evaluate arguments from textual data has become paramount.
 Argument mining, a specialized area within Natural Language Processing, tackles this challenge by focusing on the identification and structuring of argumentative elements, including claims, premises, and conclusions, within written and spoken discourse.

 The purpose of this project is to research, design, and develop an open-source tool for automated argument mining across diverse media formats such as social media or political debates.
-We aim to make (political) discourse more understandable and accessible by revealing the logical and argumentative structures embedded in natural language, leveraging the power of Machine Learning (!needs later revision!) techniques.
+We aim to make (political) discourse more understandable and accessible by revealing the logical and argumentative structures embedded in natural language, leveraging the power of AI.

 With its potential to enhance critical thinking and inform decision-making across diverse domains such as legal analysis, online debate platforms, policy formulation, and the detection of misinformation, argument mining provides valuable tools for understanding the logical underpinnings of persuasive communication.
 The anticipated outcome of this project is a functional prototype capable of processing real-world data and presenting arguments and their relationships in a structured, visual format.